Meshcapade/SMPL_maya_plugin/README.md

     values at given frame range by setting a keyframe at each frame in the given range.

-3- Set Mesh to Bind-Pose & Recompute Skeleton:
+3- Make Pose Blend Shapes fire interactively:
-	When you edit the shape blend shapes to change body shape the skeleton will no longer be correct.
-Click first button to set the mesh into the bind-pose.
-Next, click this to 'Recompute Skeleton' to recompute the skeleton rig to match the new body shape.
+	Click this button to turn on automatic pose-correctives for any SMPL(-/H/X) or STAR rigged mesh.
+Once this is set to ON, then any time you repose the SMPL model, the pose-correctives will automatically be applied to the mesh.

 Always make sure to click on the mesh in the 3D view to select it before using any of the functions in the plugin.
 Select only the mesh of the model